Justin-Watkins/Justin-Watkins.github.io/02-BuildingDataSets.md

 c('AlgDesign','anacor','car','caret','data.table','devtools','dplyr','forcats',
   'ggplot2','GPArotation','Hmisc','knitr','lubridate','maps','mgcv','mice',
   'mlr','mlr3','nFactors','nnet','plyr','poLCA','pricesensitivitymeter','pROC',
-  'pscl','psych','purrr','pwr','ranger','RColorBrewer','renv','reprex','Rcpp','reshape2',
+  'pscl','psych','purrr','pwr','ranger','RColorBrewer','renv','reprex','Rcpp',
-  'reticulate','roxygen2','rpart','rpart.plot','rsample','scales','shiny',
+  'reshape2','reticulate','roxygen2','rpart','rpart.plot','rsample','scales',
-  'stargazer','stats','tibble','tidymodels','tidyr','tidyverse','viridis',
+  'shiny','stargazer','stats','tibble','tidymodels','tidyr','tidyverse',
-  'xtable')
+  'viridis','xtable')

 install.packages(setdiff(libraries,
                          rownames(installed.packages())))
 ```

 Keep in mind that certain functions will deprecate over time.
 Additionally, you can end up with problems if certain functions have the same names as functions in other packages.
 R is so dependent on packages that you'll want to look into a way to keep your environments stable.
 The `renv` [@R-renv] package will handle some of this work for you.
+As you begin writing more complex code you'll want to use one of these _dockering_ programs.
 There is an older package called `Packrat` that does the same thing.
 I also included the `reprex` [@R-reprex] package in this list. `reprex` produces _reproducible examples_ and you'll want to use it if you are asking for help on a piece of code.
 It is really useful, so check it out.

 ## Simulating customer renewal data {#renewaldata}

-There are three main things we do with code in this book:
+The code in this book typically does three things over and over again:

 1. Write functions
 2. _Apply_ those functions to data
 3. Graph the output

 The first data set that we will create will be related to building a model to estimate the likelihood that a season ticket holder will renew season tickets.
 This data is difficult to create because we need to build certain patterns into the data that build on each other.
 The goal of this section is to build a function that will produce a data set _on command_.
 Due to the fact that it builds on itself, it is difficult to generalize the function.
-To that end, it doesn't demonstrate good programming practice, but it does have many elements that you will need to progress further.
+To that end it doesn't demonstrate good programming practice, but it does have many elements that you will need to progress further.

 When we build a function, we will denote it with a prefix _f-underscore_ and each word will be separated with an underscore.
 Columns in data sets will follow camel case (camelCase) where the first letter of each word is capitalized and there are no spaces between the words.
 You don't have to do it like this, but I have found that it works for me.
 Whatever you do, choose one way of doing this.
 You'll be glad that you did.

 We will begin by creating the function `FOSBAAS::f_create_lead_scoring_data`.
 A best practice is to name a function in a way that tells you exactly what it does.
-If you aren't familiar with building functions, they are easy to understand. a simple _function_ that outputs a y in terms of x is a linear function where m = slope and b = the y intercept:
+If you aren't familiar with building functions, they are easy to understand.
+We already looked at an example.
+A simple _function_ that outputs a y in terms of x is a linear function where m = slope and b = the y intercept:

 \begin{equation}
 \ {y} = {m}{x} + {b}